homjason/sql-to-pandas/README.md

 ### `src`

+* `Types` folder defines the abstract syntax trees (ASTs) and algebraic data types (ADTs) for our project.
+  * `SQLTypes.hs` specifies the ADTs of our internal SQL Query representation
+  * `PandasTypes.hs` specifies the ADTs of our internal Pandas Command representation
+  * `Types.hs` specifies common ADTs between all of the types
+  * `TableTypes.hs` specifies the ADT for our internal Table representation.
+This is used for testing purposes
 * `Parser.hs` contains the code for parsers.
 This is adapted from Homework 5's `Parser.hs`
 * `SQLParser.hs` contains the code for SQL Query parsers
 * `Translator.hs` contains the code for translating from the SQL Query AST to the Pandas Command AST
 * `Print.hs` contains the code for pretty printing our Query and Command ASTs

-#### `Types`
-This folder defines the abstract syntax trees (ASTs) and algebraic data types (ADTs) for our project.

-* `SQLTypes.hs` specifies the ADTs of our internal SQL Query representation
-* `PandasTypes.hs` specifies the ADTs of our internal Pandas Command representation
-* `Types.hs` specifies common ADTs between all of the types
-* `TableTypes.hs` specifies the ADT for our internal Table representation.
-This is used for testing purposes

 ### `test`
 This folder defines HUnit and QuickCheck tests for our project.